suwatch/ARMOAuth/README.md

 3. Copy `key` (client secret) and paste it in [this line](https://github.com/suwatch/ARMOAuth/blob/master/Modules/ARMOAuthModule.cs#L31).
 4. Build and run the project.
 5. On browser, it should redirect to login page.
 6. Enter AAD account and password.
-You may experiment with account on the same or different AAD directory as the application.
-Currently, this does not work with MSA (live.com, hotmail.com, ...) accounts.
+You may experiment with account on the same or different AAD directory as the application. <strong>Due to AAD limitation, this does not work with MSA (live.com, hotmail.com, ...) accounts</strong>.
 7. You should be prompt with OAuth allow/deny page, do accept it.

 Test ARM apis